Support for Students

 Students who have short-term computing needs may borrow a laptop computer (for up to six hours) from Boatwright Memorial Library.

-Students who have challenges acquiring or repairing a personal computer or laptop are encouraged to reach out to their College Dean or visit the SpiderTechNet page for assistance.
+Students who have challenges acquiring or repairing a personal computer or laptop are encouraged to reach out to their College Dean or submit a request for assistance below:

 The University supports a holistic approach to the health and wellness of its community.
+UR Well builds a culture of well-being for our entire campus community.
 Our prevention and educational approach to health and wellness focuses on encouraging healthy lifestyle choices, and educating the campus community about the lifelong benefits of maintaining a healthy and well-balanced lifestyle.

 The Student Health Center is open Monday through Friday and provides primary health care for full-time, degree-seeking students, including evaluation and treatment for illnesses and injuries, assistance in managing chronic disease, and health education.
 The Center is staffed by board-certified physicians and registered nurses who are experienced in the care of young adults.
 The Center is open weekdays during the academic year and office visits are free.